You've heard it all before.

 Simply because I stopped trying to remember 20 things

-And started following 1 system.
+And instead started following 1 system

 This is what a well-designed morning routine does